 A process for appeals exists for students or parents who believe circumstances warrant exceptions from published policy.
-A Withdrawal Appeals Committee for each campus reviews and acts on all appeals.
+The Withdrawal Appeals Committee reviews and acts on all appeals.

 Withdrawal Refunds

 Students seeking to fully withdraw from USCB (drop all classes) during an academic semester must complete a withdrawal form available at the Registrar's Office or https://vip.sc.edu and complete necessary steps.